East Georgia State College: History

 In the 1960s, community leaders in Swainsboro and Emanuel County petitioned the state legislature to establish a community college in the area.
 In 1969, the Georgia Board of Regents underwent a study to determine the need for additional community colleges in the state.
 A year later, the Swainsboro–Emanuel County area was approved as a prospective site for a new college with the stipulation that the city and county provide land and funding to build the campus.

 In September 1971, the citizens of Emanuel County approved a $2.1 million bond issue and provided 207 acre of land within the city limits of Swainsboro for a new college.
-190 acre of the site was donated by the wife of then-U.S. Senator David Gambrell, Mrs. Luck Flanders Gambrell.
+190 acre of the site was donated by Luck Flanders Gambrell, the wife of then-U.S. Senator David Gambrell.
 In December of the same year, the Board of Regents granted final approval for Emanuel County Junior College.
 Then-Speaker of the Georgia House of Representatives and Emanuel County native George L. Smith II was instrumental in the college's establishment.
 In June 1972, temporary offices were set up in downtown Swainsboro and the college's faculty was hired while construction of the college campus began in December of the same year.

 The college hosted its charter class of 167 students in the fall quarter of 1973 at a temporary site, as the campus would not be ready for another year.
 The college changed its name to East Georgia College in 1988 when the University System mandated that the term "Junior" be removed from the names of its two-year institutions and to give the college its regional identity.
 In the Board of Regents' June 2011 meeting, East Georgia College was granted approval to move to four-year status, allowing the college to offer limited bachelor's degree programs.
 With the change in its mission, the college was officially renamed East Georgia State College.
 The college admitted its first students into the Bachelor's program in Biology in fall 2012.

+In April 2025, University System of Georgia Chancellor Sonny Perdue made a recommendation to the Board of Regents to consolidate EGSC with Georgia Southern University.
+On April 15, 2025, the Regents held their monthly board meeting on the main campus of Georgia Southern, formally approving the consolidation of Georgia Southern and EGSC.
+The following day, the Regents and Georgia Southern leaders held a town hall in Swainsboro to address concerns among EGSC students, staff, faculty, and the Swainsboro community at-large regarding the forthcoming consolidation.
+In early June 2025, the Board of Regents, Georgia Southern leadership, and EGSC leadership revealed that the name for the Swainsboro campus would called Georgia Southern University–East Georgia Campus; additionally, Georgia Southern president Kyle Marrero will serve as the interim president of EGSC during the consolidation process effective July 1, 2025, after incumbent EGSC president David Schecter retires.